lionvs/NET_CodeTesting/NetTesting/CashboxGood/README.txt

-﻿This project is an example of BAD code!
+﻿This project is an example of testable and maintainable code.

-It is hard to maintain and improve such code, it is impossible to test it.
-And yes, it contains mistakes.
+Yes, it contains logic mistakes.

 How to prepare and run application:
 1. Run application once.
 Nuget will restore all packages and an empty test database "Cashbox.DataAccess.CashboxDbContext"